Understanding Business Contract Basics

 What You Should Consider in Key Business Contracts

 A business contract is nothing more or less than an agreement to exchange one thing for another- money for a service or product, investment of time or money in exchange for sharing the profits and losses of a new business venture.
 The truth is you enter into contracts every day and don't even think about it.
-When you hand your money, debit card or phone to the person at the coffee shop and walk down to the end to wait for your drink, you have, in probably less than 20 seconds, made a contract that in exchange for your money they will give you coffee.
+When you hand your money, debit card or phone to the person at the coffee shop and walk down to the end to wait for your drink, you have, in probably less than 20 seconds, made a legal contract that in exchange for your money they will give you coffee.

-In your business, there are countless types of contracts that are similarly straightforward- your routine purchases, subscriptions, etc. And there are some types of contract that are not necessarily straightforward, but that you have very little control over.
+In your small business, there are countless types of contracts that are similarly straightforward- your routine purchases, subscriptions, etc. And there are some types of contract that are not necessarily straightforward, but that you have very little control over.
 Examples include your phone and internet services or the "clickwrap" agreements you must accept when buying software or software subscriptions.

-There are other places, however, where it is important to pay attention to your business contracts, both to protect yourself legally but also to make sure they are accomplishing your business goals in the transaction.
-Having a business lawyer review your agreements can help make sure you are covered.
+There are other places, however, where it is important to pay attention to your business contracts, both to make sure they serve your legal purpose but also that they are accomplishing your business goals in the transaction.